Saturday Morning Reads: A little this and a little thatPosted: August 6, 2011

 It depends on how hot it is, and whether you’re mentally stable to begin with.
 Intense heat increases the risk of dehydration, and even mild dehydration can affect the brain.
 A study published this summer tested two dozen college-age men and found that a loss of 1 percent body mass via exercise-induced sweating (replaceable with three glasses of water) decreased their cognitive performance and increased levels of anxiety.

 Dramatic overheating can also lead to heatstroke, symptoms of which progress from confusion and irritability to hallucinations, violent behavior, and delirium.
 In animal models, overheating causes some neurons to become more excitable, which might underlie the psychiatric effects.
 Most of these are transient—cool off and they go away—but heatstroke may lead to long-term brain damage.
 (It can also kill you.)
 You won’t keep hallucinating for years to come, but you might end up a little clumsy or slur your speech.
-Case reports of long-lasting personality changes (similar to those caused by traumatic brain injury) also exist, but this complication appears to be rare.
+Case reports that have been pointed out to us by the folks at the office of Wolf & Pravato personal injury attorneys show that through heatstroke, long-lasting personality changes (similar to those caused by traumatic brain injury) also exist, but this complication appears to be rare.